frnsimoes/frnsimoes.github.io/content/posts/how-i-started-studying-cs.md

 None of these methods worked too well for me.
 I would start one, get excited (I loved [Systematic Program Design], for example), but then leave it behind for various reasons.

 The issue was that I wasn’t having much fun.
 I was always worried about the job market (studying market-valuable tools was never my thing, but I pushed myself a lot), and the problems in the lessons didn’t really interest me personally.

-Some people can easily do things they don't personally enjoy, but I can't.
-That's my fault.

-By the end of 2023, I found a solution, and it was by accident.
+It wasn't fun.
+I wasn't learning much.

+But I had an unexpected idea.

-In December 2023, I was on vacation and decided to spend a whole week trying to create a new server framework in Python.
+In December 2023, I was on vacation and decided to spend [one week] trying to create a new server framework in Python.
 Nothing too fancy, but simple enough to answer some questions I had about HTTP, sockets, etc. What I noticed when I started the HTTP project was that I was creating a new study modus operandi: I had a problem (building a server framework), and I had questions (What’s a socket?
 How does a request and response work underneath?), and I could not only answer those questions (in text) but also prove something by coding a solution.

 This gave me the intuition that I could study almost anything with this little framework: Problem -> questions -> answers -> code solution.

 Whenever a question popped into my head, I would write it down in a small questions.md file.
 I would open the terminal, press the tmux key bindings to swiftly open questions.md, and start writing what was bothering me.
 Some of the questions I wrote down in January were: "What’s a shell?", "What’s a terminal?", "What’s multiplexing?", "What’s a buffer?", and so on.

 In March, I discovered that Oz Nova had opened [CS Primer] to the public.
 I was amazed.
 I’ve always wanted to study in his Bradfield Computer Science course, but I didn’t have the money for it.
-I was surprised to find that Oz’s method was almost an evolution of mine.
+I was surprised to find that Oz’s method was really similar to what I was doing.
 He approached problems with questions, answers, and code solutions.

 He proposes really interesting problems to solve: like writing a concurrent proxy, or writing a custom shell.
-I honestly feel excited like the first days of programming.
+I honestly feel excited like the first days of programming!
+I started studying in April 2024, and I intend to finish most of it by the end of 2025.

 [teachyourselfcs.com]: https://teachyourselfcs.com